kethort/pic18f47q10-cnano-ADNS-9800-driver/README.md

   <img src="/img/STDIO.PNG" height="500" width="800"/>
 </p>

-This driver is a stripped-down sensor-only version of the repo located here but ported to PIC18: https://github.com/gps79/Amiga-Laser-Mouse-ADNS-9800
+This driver is a stripped-down sensor-only version of the repo located here: https://github.com/gps79/Amiga-Laser-Mouse-ADNS-9800

 All licenses and credits are included throughout the source